NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.5 - Not released yet

+* Slight change in signature of ResultingEvent, so that the onError-impl can be used for the generating of event/events itself..

 Version 1.0.4.1 - 06/01-2016

 * Fixing [#14](https://github.com/NextGenTel/akka-tools/issues/14) Exceptions when applying events in EnhancedPersistentActor are now only logged - preventing infinit retrying